 Comments: Information only.
 Displays size in KB of the processor L1 Cache.
 Since L1 cache is not shared between cores, this is shown as the amount of L1 cache per core.
-There are two types of L1 cache for the SandyBridge processor family, this amount is the total of L1 Instruction Cache plus L1Data Cache for each core.
+There are two types of L1 cache., This amount is the total of L1 Instruction Cache plus L1Data Cache for each core.